-Subjected to his mother’s ingrained racist ideology, Julian portrays himself as the being that is on a higher moral-plane, one in which he attempts, out of vehement desire, to teach his mother a lesson regarding race relations, that her notions of white supremacy and unfamiliarity with integration, that “they (Negroes) should rise, yes, but on their own side of the fence,” are both antiquated and deserving of nullification/eradication.
-The irony is that Julian — one of the few college graduates of his society, a typewriter salesman, and a hopeful writer, someone with an identity founded on his own intellectualism and moral superiority — comes from a tainted past, one in which his great-grandfather was plantation owner who owned over 200 slaves.
+Subjected to his mother’s ingrained racist ideology, Julian portrays himself as someone on a higher moral-plane.
+After hearing his mother state, in regards to integration, that “they (Negroes) should rise, yes, but on their own side of the fence,” Julian takes it upon himself to assert his morality and teach her a lesson, believing that her thoughts are both antiquated and deserve to be nullified/eradicated.
+The irony is that Julian — one of the few college graduates from his hometown, a typewriter salesman, a hopeful writer, and someone with an identity founded on his own intellectualism and moral superiority — comes from a tainted past, one in which his great-grandfather was a plantation owner who owned over 200 slaves.
 In this regard, Julian is nothing more than O’Connor’s version of the liberal intellectual.
 He imagines himself as a free individual, visualizing himself as his mother’s opposite (as the positive diode in their relationship):

 “The further irony of all this was that in spite of her, he had turned out so well.
 In spite of going to only a third-rate college, he had, on his own initiative, come out with a first-rate education; in spite of growing up dominated by a small mind, he had ended up with a large one; in spite of all her foolish views, he was free of prejudice and unafraid to face facts.
 Most miraculous of all, instead of being blinded by love for her as she was for him, he had cut himself emotionally free of her and could see her with complete objectivity.
 He was not dominated by his mother.”

 Yet, as the story unfolds, Julian’s narration only unveils how troubled his method of thinking is, while equally illuminating how dependent he is on his mother.